 The dough will be elastic and sticky but should be workable.
 Don’t try to add more flour as the bread could end up dry and dense.
 Coat the bowl and the dough with melted butter, cover the bowl and let this double in size.
 It will take anywhere from 1 to 1/2 hour, depending on the temperature indoors.

 With your hand, roll each portion into a rope about 9 inches long.
 Transfer to a tray with a non-stick mat and place the dough about 2 inches apart.
-Cover the dough and the rolled dough when working with the new ones or it will dry out.
+Cover the rolled dough when working with the new ones, or it will dry out.